Icenium/bond-content/grocery-list-nativescript/lesson-2.md

 <hr data-action="end" />

 The actual SDK is defined by the `el` module retrieved from the `require("../models/el")` call.
-That module is defined in models/el.js, which uses the config module you placed your Backend Services project's API key in earlier.
+That module is defined in models/el.js, which uses the config module you placed your App ID in earlier.

 With the Backend Services SDK a login call is as simple as `el.Users.login()`.
 The call returns a token that can be used on subsequent requests, and the SDK automatically stores that token so you don't have to do it yourself.
 The only thing you explicitly do is call `frameModule.topmost().navigate("./views/list")` after a successful login to take the user to the list page.